 You can seek additional support for your overall wellbeing

 This period of uncertainty may cause stress for many individuals, families, community groups and businesses.
 It is critically important that you look after your mental wellbeing, as well as your overall financial wellbeing.
 If you are suffering from heightened stress or any other mental health condition, consult your regular doctor about the appropriate course of care, as you may be eligible for Medicare rebates on psychological services, with additional telehealth services being put in place to ensure they are available for all people requiring them.

 You can seek help as a vulnerable community member if you are at risk of domestic violence

 If you or your family are impacted by family or domestic violence, support is available to you.
 1800RESPECT (1800 737 732) is a free national counselling and referral service.
-All of these calls are confidential and can help provide guidance during a difficult time, if you're unable to call you can also visit www.1800respect.org.au for more information.
-Alternatively if you’re a CommBank customer experiencing a domestic or family violence situation, you can speak to our specialist Community Wellbeing team about your financial needs.
+All of these calls are confidential and can help provide guidance during a difficult time,.
+If you're unable to call you can also visit www.1800respect.org.au for more information.
+If you’re a CommBank customer experiencing a domestic or family violence situation, you can speak to our specialist Community Wellbeing team about your financial needs.
 For more information visit commbank.com.au/dv-assistance.

 See more information about ‘Next Chapter’: independence for survivors of domestic and financial abuse (PDF).